decagondev/spring-be-starter-gp/api/README.md

 # Backend Readme

 ## Phase 0
 Welcome to the Backend of the `HTML CSS JS GP`.

-At this point you should have opened the project up in intellj IDE and follow the instructions below to get your api running ready to move on.
+At this point you should open the project up in intellij IDE, and follow the instructions below to get your `api` up and running.

 - Open the `/api` folder of this repository inside intellij.